ansible/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

    rtr2#sh run | i name-server
    ip name-server 1.1.1.1

 The variable configured in the playbook now has precedence over the ``defaults`` directory.
-In fact, any other spot we configure variables would win over the values in the ``defaults`` directory.
+In fact, any other spot you configure variables would win over the values in the ``defaults`` directory.

 Highest precedence
 ^^^^^^^^^^^^^^^^^^